West Ham United have always played a large role in Natasha's life, from when she was a child to now as an adult.

 The Premier League proudly stands alongside Stonewall in promoting equality and diversity.

-Our clubs will come together between 30 November and 5 December to celebrate Stonewall's 2018/19 Rainbow Laces campaign and show support for all LGBT people in football.
+Our clubs came together to celebrate Stonewall's 2018/19 Rainbow Laces campaign and show support for all LGBT people in football.

 Natasha is all too aware of the power of the game to help the LGBT community.